m-lab/epoxy-images/manual/README.md

 If everything has gone correctly, the machine will boot from the NIC, contact the ePoxy server, boot, and automatically join the platform cluster.

 # Manually generating ePoxy images
-Run the script `manually_generate_images`.
+To manually generate ePoxy images, you can run the script in this directory named `manually_generate_images`.
 This script must be run on a GCE VM in the same project you are building for.
 Make it a powerful VM so that the building process happens much more quickly, and since we will be deleting the VM as soon as we are done with it, we aren't worried about the cost. n1-standard-8 is probably good enough.
-When creating the VM, be sure to give the VM full access to all APIs (enable all scopes).
+When creating the VM, be sure to give the VM full access to all APIs.
 When the VM is up and running, copy this script to it, edit the variables in the top section to suit your needs then run it.
+Specifically, you will surely want to change $PROJECT and $NODE\_REGEXP.
 ```
 $ ./manually_generate_images.sh
 ```